Red kites, walking, cycling & castles - 30361

 After 3 years and a £76 million investment Carmarthen town has been re-developed to a stunning new blend of old eclectic traditional and new convenience contemporary shops including Europe's first Sony 3d digital cinema.
 The castle remains are a focal point and facilities have been improved for visitors.
 Merlin is said to have lived nearby as did King Arthur of the legend.
 Steeped in history and myth, Carmarthenshire is an ideal central location to explore the history and countryside of South West Wales.

-Llety'r Wennol is located in beautiful, open, rolling country at the southern edge of the Cambrian Mountain range on the outskirts of the village of Ffarmers, near the market town of Lampeter in West Wales.
+This property is located in beautiful, open, rolling country at the southern edge of the Cambrian Mountain range on the outskirts of the village of Ffarmers, nestled in-between the market towns of Llandeilo, Llandovery and Lampeter in West Wales.

 This renovated cottage is situated on a working farm with cattle, sheep and horses.
-Set in an area of outstanding natural beauty, it is ideal for bird watching (with the Red Kite a major attraction); walking and trekking.
+The area is ideal for bird watching (with the Red Kite a major attraction); walking and trekking.
 Old drover's roads invite you to explore on foot or by car whilst fishing, pony trekking and golf are also available nearby.

 It is also within easy reach of Cardigan Bay and the Brecon Beacons National Park; while the Pembrokeshire Coast and Gower Peninsula are also popular areas for visitors to West Wales.
 It is an area of considerable historic interest with castles, churches and numerous other historic buildings and places of interest to visit, several of which are National Trust properties.